alien4cloud/csar-public-library/org/ystia/README.rst

 There are two possibilities to import the Ystia Forge TOSCA components and topology templates in the catalog:

 #.
-Build a CSAR archive for every necessary components and topologies, then upload them in a precise order based on the possible dependencies between them.
+Build a CSAR archive for every necessary components and topologies, then import them in a precise order based on the possible dependencies between them.
 #.
 Import all the Ystia Forge components and topologies hosted in the present repository using the Alien4Cloud's *CSAR Git Integration*.

 For the first method, see the example provided below for the *Welcome* sample.